 Teach Abroad Timeline: Planning in the Age of CoronavirusBy Coleen Monroe

-2020 was a year that made planning moot and challenged people everywhere to make the best of constantly changing circumstances.
+The pandemic has made planning moot and challenged people everywhere to make the best of constantly changing circumstances.
 If you were preparing to teach English abroad for the first time or perhaps were already overseas considering another round of teaching, it’s quite likely that your plans were disrupted.

 But international schools and language institutes are now hiring teachers, or will be soon, and there may be more flexibility than you think while we wait for international travel to be available once more.
 Here are some of the steps that you can take to prepare yourself to teach English abroad while we all wait for the world to open.